 Here are a few great food truck courts to get you started.

-Located at 617 N. College Ave., in the NoMa District (between North and Maple streets), the Yacht Club is a great lunch spot filled with a variety of offerings.
+Located at 617 N. College Ave., in the NoMa District (between North and Maple streets), this food truck court, still known by many as "The Yacht Club," is a great lunch spot filled with a variety of offerings.
 Trucks include Dot’s Nashville Hot Chicken, Funktown BBQ, Asian & American Foods and Homestyle Cravings.
 Pop in to fuel up, and make sure to walk across College to enjoy some of the fun shopping nearby, like 410 Vintage, Freckled Hen and Grey Dog.

 If you’re on the east side of town, try the food trucks located just north of Crossover and Mission.
 Punjabi Kitchen serves up authentic Indian cuisine.
 Its samosas and chicken tikka masala are very popular.
 Also, T-Boy’s BBQ offers mouth-watering ribs and pulled pork sandwiches.
 (T-Boy’s can also be found at Razorbacks baseball games, so look for them if you’re at a Diamond Hogs game!)